 Trolltunga – the Troll’s Tongue – in Norway is a daring and beautiful rock formation that has gained immense popularity in the last few years.
-A young cook in Tyssedal, the last town before the trail, told me that in 2010, about 10’000 hikers went up to Trolltunga every year.
+A young cook in Tyssedal, the last town before the trailhead, told me that in 2010, about 10’000 hikers went up to Trolltunga every year.
 In 2016, they expected far more than 100’000 adventurers hiking up to the challenging scenery.
 Waiting times to take a photo on one of Norway’s most picturesque rocks can easily exceed 45 minutes.
 However, what might seem like an Instagram-driven mass sensation can still be explored and enjoyed in its most magical way, if you’re well prepared and willing to camp out in Norway’s rugged and beautiful nature.

 The best way to start your trip to Trolltunga is from Skejeggedal parking, which is also the trailhead.
 Ideally, you would take your own car to drive up directly to the trailhead, where you can leave your car for a day or more.
 However, the parking spots at the trailhead are limited and quickly fill up during the season – there’s a second parking area, but then you’ll need to wait for a shuttle or plan for some extra hiking time to get to the trailhead.
 Alternatively, you can organize a ride with one of the many private shuttle services in Odda or take the public bus from Odda busstasjon (no. 955, check here https://www.skyss.no/en/).
-At the trailhead, there’s a public restroom, a restaurant and one or two tour operators – no opportunities for buying additional supplies, so do make sure to come prepared.
+At the trailhead, there’s a public restroom, a restaurant and one or two tour operators – no opportunities to buy additional supplies, so do make sure to come prepared.

 The hiking season is from March until October, while hiking to Trolltunga without a guide can be safely done between June and September.
 In the winter months, it’s very difficult and dangerous due to the snow – do not go without a professional guide!
 The entire hike roundtrip is about 23 km (14.3 mi) long and it is advised to plan about 10-12 hours for it.
 This is also why most people start their hike early in the morning, as we did at 5 AM (it also helps to secure a parking spot right at the trailhead).
 The entrance to the hike trail is very well marked and you can start immediately.